 The Waterford School has a school nurse and counselors on campus throughout the school day, and all coaches, office staff, and playground monitors are required to have first aid training.
 A certified athletic trainer is also available in the Middle and Upper School.

 Student health and safety is paramount at Waterford.
 The school will obtain emergency contact information for all students prior to the start of the school year which is critical to the School’s swift and effective action at the time of illness or injury.
 All students are required to have a physical examination and be up-to-date on vaccinations (unless exempt) before entering Waterford School.

-The role of the Lower, Middle and Upper School Counselors is to support students’ overall well-being, particularly when emotional issues or learning differences affect school success.
-Waterford’s doctoral-level counselors assess students’ mental health needs in consultation with parents, teachers, administrators, and deans.
-If needed, referrals to outside mental health professionals are made so that students can succeed emotionally, socially, and academically.
+The role of the Lower, Middle and Upper School Counselors is to support students’ overall well-being, particularly when emotional issues or learning differences affect school success, and also with skill building for self-regulation and positive relationships.
+Waterford’s doctoral-level psychologists assess students’ needs in consultation with parents, teachers, administrators, and deans.
+If needed, referrals to outside healthcare providers are made so that students can succeed emotionally, socially, and academically.

-Work with individual students, families, and the faculty will begin when students’ social and emotional needs affect learning.
-Waterford’s counselors are trained to provide short-term, solution-focused counseling to promote and foster self-awareness, emotion regulation, and social skills.
+Work with individual students, families, and the faculty will begin when potential barriers to learning and wellness occur.
+Waterford’s psychologists provide short-term, solution-focused interventions to promote and foster strong and respectful relationships, emotional regulation, and problem-solving skills.
 Counseling services may include: